Work samples

 Three New Poems

 These three poems come from my new book of poetry, SINGING THE FORGE (David Robert Books, 2025), which is out now.
 The collection ranges in three sections from the personal, to poems in character from various walks of life in the middle section, to the personal again.
 These three poems: "Burn World," "Ghost Villa," and "Nearness of the Beloved" by Goethe (translated from the German) all come from the middle section of the book.
-While these poems were published this year, the first drafts date from around 2019, 2005, and 2005-2007, respectively.
+While these poems were published this year, the first drafts date from around 2019, and then 2005-2007 for the latter two, respectively.
+Revising continued from there.

 Winter Sonnets

-From around 2020 to 2004, I experimented with different styles of poetry, compared to the more traditional English-language lyric poem, such as adding open space composition, prose-like moments, and in being more directly autobiographical.
-You'll find these three elements in these three poems.
+From around 2020 to 2024, I experimented with something different, such as adding open space composition, prose-like moments, and writing more autobiographically.
+You'll find all three of these elements in these three poems.
 A prior version of "Parenting During a Pandemic.” appeared in Connections: Journal of Southern Maryland as well as The Evening Street Review, which also published "Pandemic Housecleaning" and "Chorus at 4:02 A.M."
 These poems are tucked in a current manuscript in progress.

 • Parenting in a Pandemic